-As part of the review process, the following guiding principles were created:
+As part of the review process and in spirit of the vision statement, the following guiding principles were created:

 - 1. Land Use: To allow the opportunity for balanced progressive growth. - 2.
-Social / Community: To support a diverse rural community that enhances the natural beauty of the area. - 3.
-Recreation: To support recreation and tourism opportunities that are complementary to the plan area. - 4.
+Social/Community: To support a diverse rural community that enhances the natural beauty of the area. - 3.
+Recreation: To support recreation and tourism opportunities that are complementary to the Plan area. - 4.
 Economic: To foster economic developments in appropriate areas. - 5.
-Environment / Conservation: To encourage conservation practices and natural resource management that minimize negative environmental impacts. - 6.
-Transportation / Infrastructure: To manage an efficient, sustainable and safe transportation and infrastructure system. - 7.
-Airport: To enhance the airports ability to support economic development through a Concept Plan
+Environment/Conservation: To encourage conservation practices and natural resource management that minimize negative environmental impacts. - 6.
+Transportation/Infrastructure: To manage an efficient, sustainable and safe transportation and infrastructure system. - 7.
+Airport: To enhance the airports ability to support economic development through a Concept Plan.